-“People often come to their first couples session fearful of being misunderstood and blamed.
+“People often come to their first session fearful of being misunderstood and blamed.
 Instead, they leave with clarity, safety, and exciting new skills.”
 Drawing on twenty-eight years of experience, Arlene Foreman is a Licensed Professional Counselor.
-She helps couples to not only resolve their conflicts, but to create super marriages.
+She helps couples not only resolve their conflicts but to create super marriages.

 Professional memberships include The American Mental Health Counselors Association, The Center for Frontier Sciences, The Anxiety Disorders Association of America, and The Group Counseling Association.

 Natasha works with individuals, couples and families to improve communication, resolve conflict and achieve greater satisfaction and joy in their relationships.
 Natasha helps couples establish or restore intimacy in their relationship, even after going through traumatic events such as an affair.
 She is known for her work with non-traditional families, families/couples with a member recovering from addiction, and co-parenting after divorce.
 Multi-culturally sensitive therapy and larger context issues are a focus in her practice.
 Natasha works out offices in Center City, Philadelphia.